vettorefburana/Bayesian-Networks/README.md

 # Bayesian-Networks

-**The code contained in this repository performs inference on coronary artery desease data using bayesian networks**
+Inference on coronary artery desease data using bayesian networks

 The code in bayesian_networks.Rmd performs the following tasks: